Jana-Marie/Enlightened-Otter/README.md

 ### To do:

+- [ ] RT cannot be turned off or cannot charge batteries - investigate
 - [ ] visualize battery voltage
 - [ ] Optimize code
 	- [x] make it less ugly